RBastos36/Point-Cloud-Object-Classifier/README.md

 </details>

 <details >
-<summary><b>Scene Object Classification</b></summary>
+<summary><b>Scene Objects Classification</b></summary>

-After training the model and preprocessing the scene, each object can be passed through the model to output the predicted label.
-Finally, the final result can be shown in a results window, so that the user can evaluate all the information.
+<p align="justify">After training the model and preprocessing the scene, each object can be passed through the model to output the predicted label.
+Finally, the final result can be shown in a results window, so that the user can evaluate all the information.</p>

 <p align="center">
   <img src="Results/Scene_Objects_Classifier_Results.png" alt="Alt text">